bsmg/beat-saber-community-wiki/mapping.md

 ### BeatSaver Data Schema Change - October 27, 2019
 BeatSaver now enforces a schema in order for your maps to be uploaded, of which public MediocreMapper is not compliant with.
 The most breaking change happened in the difficulty data files, where MM-specific fields were moved inside a `_customData` object.

->Many thanks to **Rabbit** who has created a schema updater utility until editors support the changes.
-Access it [online here](https://skystudioapps.com/schema-fixer/)!
+>**Resolution #1:** Switch to the [Mediocre Map Assistant 2](https://github.com/Assistant/MediocreMapAssistant2/releases/latest) editor (a fork of Mediocre Mapper).
+Open each difficulty file and save it to correct the schema.
+Use MMA2 going forward.
 {.is-success}

+>**Resolution #2:** Use the [Schema Updater Utility](https://skystudioapps.com/mapping-tools/#schema-fixer) by **Rabbit** to fix your files before uploading.
+{.is-success}

-If you wish to fix this yourself, here is a quick template which shows you where everything should go in order for your map to be compliant with BeatSaver's new schema.
+**Resolution #3** (AKA "The Hard Way") If you wish to fix this yourself, here is a quick template which shows you where everything should go in order for your map to be compliant with BeatSaver's new schema.

 Alternatively, since `_customData` is **NOT** a required field, you can go ahead and remove everything that would be placed in there, and upload that result.
 ```